inbravo/togaf-feature-set/study-notes/exam-part-2-notes.md

 | 3 | Describe the Business Architecture with a Location catalog and Business Footprint diagram. <br/> Describe the Data Architecture with a Application/Data matrix, Data Migration diagram, and Data Lifecycle diagram. <br/> Describe the Application Architecture with an Application Communication diagram. <br/> Describe the Technology Architecture with a Networked Computing/Hardware diagram. |  ***This choice as well as not addressing concern 1***, falls short on defining roles to aid security (concern 3), Data Sharing (concern 2), and Data Security (concern 3) compared to the most correct answer.  |

 ## ADM Architecture Phases (Phases B-C-D) and Opportunities and Solutions (Phase E)

+You are serving as the Lead Enterprise Architect for a major bank, leading a group of domain architects as well as working with the corporate project management office, strategic planners, and operations management planners.
+The bank has been in business for over 60 years, growing through a series of acquisitions with other financial institutions.
+It has a large IT service department and routinely has over 100 infrastructure and service projects in progress.
+The Governing Board has decided that a more structured approach to its infrastructure and services is necessary to safeguard the business, especially given the recent turmoil in the financial markets.
+As a result, the CIO has sponsored the creation of an Enterprise Architecture group.
+This group has adopted the TOGAF 9 standard as the basis for its Enterprise Architecture, developed an Architecture Vision, which has been approved, and defined a set of domain architectures.
+The time has come to consolidate the domain architectures and review the current initiatives and projects in the corporate portfolio as well as potentially create new projects in order to realize the vision.
+The CIO has stated that the implementation approach must accommodate the constantly occurring changes to the technology and business landscapes.
+Shareholders want to see not just a vision but want to know that there is a flexible, integrated Implementation and Migration Plan that has the best chance of realizing the vision in these uncertain times.
+A meeting has been scheduled with the stakeholders and you have been asked to recommend the best approach to address the concerns raised.
+Based on the TOGAF standard, which of the following is the best answer?

 | ## |   **Option**   |  **Recommendation**    |
 | ----------- | ----------- | ----------- |